-Programs and partners Digital literacy ASC3's digital navigator program helps participants apply digital training and learning in real-world environments.
-Digital skills courses are offered at senior facilities within the Cleveland community.
-Residents shared that these classes frequently have the most engaged and most excited participants.
-Access The Digital Inclusion Program at the Cuyahoga Metropolitan Housing Authority (CMHA) shares information about the ACP at community- based events by deploying digital navigators into the community.
-The Cleveland Metropolitan School District (CMSD) offers a program to provide internet access, devices, and software for students and their families.
-For students graduating or aging out of the program, CMSD has partnered with PCs for People to provide refurbished devices and assist families with applications for the ACP.
-The CMSD also spreads awareness and information about the ACP to its students and their families through various distribution channels (such as social media, posters, the school library, and notes to parents).
-Potential solutions and collaboration • Ensure that community members can readily access support (by asking questions about devices and ACP applications, for example) • Leverage the positioning of community anchor institutions (such as hair salons, laundromats, and coffee shops) for outreach and program delivery. • Design a variety of digital training and program offerings to provide instruction tailored to specific subpopulations' needs (such as students, working adults, and seniors) • Participants noted that, among industries that use technological tools (such as electronic health records in healthcare), residents sometimes experience limitations in data-sharing and interoperability across tools.
+- The Digital Inclusion Program at the Cuyahoga Metropolitan Housing Authority (CMHA) shares information about the ACP at community-based events by deploying digital navigators into the community. - The Cleveland Metropolitan School District (CMSD) offers a program to provide internet access, devices, and software for students and their families.
+For students graduating or aging out of the program, CMSD has partnered with PCs for People to provide refurbished devices and assist families with applications for the ACP. - The CMSD also spreads awareness and information about the ACP to its students and their families through various distribution channels (such as social media, posters, the school library, and notes to parents).

+o Ensure that community members can readily access support (by asking questions about devices and ACP applications, for example) o Leverage the positioning of community anchor institutions (such as hair salons, laundromats, and coffee shops) for outreach and program delivery. o Design a variety of digital training and program offerings to provide instruction tailored to specific subpopulations' needs (such as students, working adults, and seniors) o Participants noted that, among industries that use technological tools (such as electronic health records in healthcare), residents sometimes experience limitations in data-sharing and interoperability across tools.
 Addressing data interoperability and sharing processes along with broadband initiatives may also help to address some of the social determinants of good health.